faseeh1080/repo-backup/README.md

 `backup-directory` is the directory in which you back up your repos.
 It can be relative or absolute and is set to `backup` by default.

+> For Windows, you will need to escape the backslashes with another backslash when adding the path to your backup directory.

 ## How to Run

 Run the backup command to back up all your repositories added to `config.json`.
 It will clone all repositories that have not been cloned to the `backup-directory` and update the others, including LFS files, according to your configuration.